lanl/NEONiso/cran-comments.md

 * No errors, warnings, or notes in GitHub Actions.

-* No errors, warnings, or notes on win-builder (devel).
+* No errors, warnings, or notes on win-builder (devel, release).
 Win-builder oldrel provides a warning about a possibly invalid URL, but URLs are correct and are just slow to redirect.
-Win-builder release

 * R-hub / Windows Server 2022 / R-devel issues 1 error about a bioconductor
-dependency not being available, presumably due to a mismatch between R-devel and the bioconductor release schedule.
+dependency not being available (rhdf5), presumably due to a mismatch between R-devel and the bioconductor release schedule.
 R-hub / ubuntu-20.04.1 LTS / R-release throws a note about HTML tidy not being available, which appears to be an issue with the testing platform and not the package.
 R-hub / fedora / R-devel indicates